National Archaeological Museum

 The donations of Ioannis Dimitriou and Alexandros Rostovitch, two Greek expatriates in Egypt, offered to the Museum, make up the core of the collection, which was enriched further by donations from the Greek Archaeological Society, the Egyptian government, small donations as well as archaeological finds from excavations within Greece.

-Within a relatively short distance from the National Archaeological Museum you may check Meliá Hotel Athens.
-A luxurious 4-star hotel Melia Athens features a rooftop restaurant with stunning views of the Acropolis.
+Within a short distance from the National Archaeological Museum you may check Meliá Hotel Athens.
+A 4-star hotel, it features a rooftop restaurant with stunning views of the Acropolis.
 All guests enjoy free access to its health club, outdoor pool and hot tub.
 The nearest metro station is at 50 m.
-Guest rooms are soundproofed, have AC, and are decorated in earthy tones with sycamore furniture and paintings signed by contemporary Greek artists.
+Guest rooms are soundproofed, have A/C, and are decorated in earthy tones with sycamore furniture and paintings signed by contemporary Greek artists.
 They feature a minibar, satellite TV and free WiFi, and marble bathrooms with jet shower cabins or spa baths.
-On the top floor, the free-access, health club includes a sauna and hammam.
+On the top floor, the free-access, health club includes a sauna and hamam.
 Facilities include a lobby bar serving Mediterranean flavors, drinks and wine, while Sky Lounge Rooftop Dining Bar, offers a variety of flavors and spectacular views.

 click on this link: http://www.latsis-foundation.org

 | Walking Tour: National Archaeological Museum |